abhyaasa/app/dev-notes.md

 ### Python scripts

+Correct `.py` script initial `#!` script lines as needed if `/usr/bin/env python` does not run Python 2.6+ (maybe earlier).
+Python 3.x will not work.

-Python 2.6+ (maybe earlier) is needed to run `.py` scripts.
-Use `-h` argument for usage information. `cdeck.py --format_help` provides documentation on deck and compact deck file formats.
+Use `-h` argument for script usage information.

+`cdeck.py --format_help` provides documentation on deck and compact deck file formats.

 ### jsdoc documentation